Course Content and Outcome Guide for PSY 214

 - Lab Hours:

 - Special Fee:

 Course DescriptionCovers a variety of personality theories including the theoretical and scientific explanations for individuals' characteristic patterns of perception, thought, emotion and behavior.
 Emphasizes the understanding and mastery of personality constructs applied to students' personal and professional lives.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: PSY 201A or PSY 202A.
 Audit available.